In private practice since 1988

 Perhaps you can imagine that the process being described above is not an easy one to be ‘sorted out’ in a few sessions.
 It is likely that this work will take some time, although that will be determined by the unfolding process of the work, rather than us agreeing to do a certain number of sessions at the outset.

 In the first instance we can speak on the phone and try and find a time that is mutually convenient.
 Then meet and see how we go together.

-My consulting room for couples therapy is in Nailsworth and is a private and confidential space in my home that has its own separate entrance.
 I will endeavour to be reliable and committed to the therapy process with you and would ask you to do the same, although of course different feelings, sometimes strong, are felt at different times.
 We will agree to meet at a regular time, usually once weekly and this way carve out some time for you and your emotional process.

 I currently charge between £70 and £150 per 50 minute session.
 In setting my fees I am trying to be realistic about charging an amount that both reflects my experience and is a meaningful amount to pay based on different incomes.